 The ABA Commission on Immigration is deeply concerned about non-citizen consumers of immigration legal services being defrauded by non-attorney individuals who are not authorized or qualified to practice immigration law.
-This practice, often referred to as “unauthorized practice of immigration law” or “UPIL,” has been a chronic problem for decades; it results in serious consequences including devastating financial loss and severe immigration ramifications such as deportation.
-This issue is more important now than ever due to the uncertainty and fear resulting from the current immigration climate and the greatly expanded immigration enforcement priorities set out in the President’s Executive Order entitled “Enhancing Public Safety in the Interior of the United States,” issued on January 25, 2017; the revocation of Deferred Action for Childhood Arrivals (DACA) on September 5, 2017; and a series of Temporary Protected Status revocations from November 17, 2017 through June 2018.
-All of the foregoing actions have taken place in the absence of a certain avenue for comprehensive immigration reform.
-The Commission is committed to educating the public regarding the legal process and upholding legal standards, ethics, and laws—federal, state, and local—surrounding the practice of law.
+This practice, often referred to as "unauthorized practice of immigration law" or "UPIL," has been a chronic problem for decades; it results in serious consequences including devastating financial loss and severe immigration ramifications such as deportation.
+This issue is more important now than ever due to the uncertainty of an avenue for comprehensive or at least partial immigration reform.
+The Commission is committed to educating the public regarding the legal process and upholding legal standards, ethics, and laws--federal, state, and local--surrounding the practice of law.

 Often, the unauthorized practice of law in the immigration context, or "UPIL," manifests in a non-attorney who establishes a business to offer immigration and other legal services.
 This type of unscrupulous practitioner is commonly referred to as a